Promethium147/internetspeed_tweetbot/README.md

-This Bot measures your internet-speed on speedtest.net If the values are lower than promised by your ISP, the Bot logs in on Twitter and complains about it.
+This Bot measures your internet-speed on speedtest.net

+If the values are lower than promised by your ISP, the bot logs in on Twitter and complains about it.

 Completely rewritten/changed in March 2024